KMarkert/EarthEngine.jl/docs/src/usage.md

 # 8729
 ```

-Accessing the EE API this was is *an exact* match to the Python API so one can simply copy-paste whatever Python code they have using the `ee` module and it will work with this Julia API.
+Accessing the EE API this way is *an exact* match to the Python API so one can simply copy-paste whatever Python code you have using the `ee` module and it will work with this Julia API.